Keltyx/RedditImageScraper/README.md

 # RedditImageScraper
-Provide a reddit url and all linked images will be downloaded
+Simple pythin script that will scrape a supplied reddit url and download any linked images to a local folder